The world's most beautiful island hotels

 North Island: A celebrity favorite.

-Its 11 newly renovated villas feature a glamorous, castaway-meets-Colonial vibe that blends seamlessly into its jungle-like natural surroundings.
+Breathtaking natural beauty and innovative design come together on this heavenly private island resort in the heart of the Seychelles.
+Its 11 newly renovated villas feature a glamorous, castaway-meets-colonial vibe that blends seamlessly into its jungle-like natural surroundings.

 Of course, there are five-star amenities to boot: indoor-outdoor bathrooms, deep-soak tubs and personal plunge pools, to name a few.
 It's no wonder that the resort's guest list includes the likes of Angeline Jolie and Brad Pitt, George and Amal Clooney and the Duke and Duchess of Cambridge.

 Opened in 2014, CéBlue is one of Anguilla's newest and most luxurious resorts.

-Note: Editor's note: As of mid-April 2018, this resort was closed for hurricane repairs with a reopening target date by the end of 2018.